What is a bobcat?

-- Bobcats are susceptible to the same diseases as a domestic, pet cat is, and disease can be transmitted between a domestic cat and a bobcat (or vice versa).
+- Bobcats are susceptible to the same diseases as domestic cats, and disease can be transmitted between domestic cats and bobcats (or vice versa).
 This is just one reason to keep your pet cats indoors.

-- Bobcats may be exposed to rat poisons starting before they are born and for the duration of their lifetime.
+- One of the biggest threat to our local bobcat populations is rat poison exposure.
+Bobcats may be exposed to rat poisons starting before they are born and for the duration of their lifetime.
 They are exposed because people use the poisons in a variety of urban settings such as in and around the home, at schools, watershed areas, parks, golf courses, landfills, commercial buildings, etc.

 - Bobcats locally have never been documented to eat people's pets or attack people.

 - Bobcats usually have 2-4 kittens in a litter sometime between February and June each year.
-The mom raises the kittens alone.
+The mother raises the kittens alone.